danielandresgp/danielandresgp.github.io/_pages/research.md

 ## Local measures of information

-<p align="justify">Shannon's information theory is almost exclusively focused on global averaged measures of information (entropy, mutual information, KL divergence, etc.) This approach overlooks the significance of local information measures the self-information of specific events.
+<p align="justify">Shannon's information theory is almost exclusively focused on global averaged measures of information (entropy, mutual information, KL divergence, etc.) This approach overlooks the significance of local and unaveraged information measures of specific events.
 Paradoxically, since averages are by definition a reduction of information, information theory is constantly losing information.
 Consider, for instance, the <a href="https://arxiv.org/pdf/2111.06865">active information</a>
 \begin{equation}
   I^+(\mathsf A) := \log \frac{\mathbf P(\mathsf A)}{\mathbf P_0(\mathsf A)},
    \label{AIN}